-In such cases, all distributees of the decedent may agree on having an independent administration.
-The probate court will then enter an order granting independent administration and appointing the person, firm, or corporation designated by the distributees as independent executor, unless the court finds that it would not be in the best interest of the estate to do so.
+In such cases, all of the heirs of the decedent may agree on having an independent administration.
+They have to record this in a written waiver that is filed with the court.
+The probate court will typically then enter an order granting independent administration and appointing the person, firm, or corporation designated by the heirs as independent executor, unless the court finds that it would not be in the best interest of the estate to do so.

 An independent executor may be removed through the court’s own motion or the motion of an interested party.

 An executor may be removed without notice when:

 (1) the independent executor cannot be served with notice or other processes, or